mauricevf/mauricevf/README.md

 ---

-## I'm a student who wants to specialize in Web Development and Data Science
+## I'm a student who wants to specialize in Web Development and Java Development

 ---